joey1136/katacoda-scenarios/Area-B/step7.md

 ![XSS_plugin](https://github.com/joey1136/katacoda-scenarios/blob/main/Area-B/images/xss_plugin.PNG?raw=true)

-Click "Install Now" and activate.
+Click "Install Now" and then click "Activate".

 We can see the plugin "Prevent XSS Vulnerability" in the plugin list.